 Here are some of my current favorite cotton yarns for this season.

-There are tons of others I love, but these are a few of my favorites for 2020.
+There are tons of others I love, but these are a few of my favorites.